openenergymonitor/emontx4/docs/firmware.md

 - **Temperature sensing:**
   - Supported by firmware 5 & 8 only.
 Temperature sensing support is achieved with a very slight degradation in electricity monitoring performance, see forum thread about this [here](https://community.openenergymonitor.org/t/emontx4-ds18b20-temperature-sensing-firmware-release-1-5-7/23496/3).

-  - The default maximum number of temperature sensors that can be connected is 3 but this can be increased up to 6 by changing the `#define MAX_TEMPS 3` value at the top of the firmware when compiling and uploading from source.
+  - \*\*The default maximum number of temperature sensors that can be connected is 3 but this can be increased up to 6 by changing the `#define MAX_TEMPS 3` value at the top of the firmware when compiling and uploading from source.

 - **Pulse sensing** is configured on the standard emonTx4 digital input port available on the RJ45 socket as well as the terminal block input (if the solder pad is configured).

 - **Analog input:** Reading from the analog input can be enabled for all firmware variants via a `#define` compile option when compiling from source.

-**Base firmwares**
+**Base firmwares**<br>
 These are now built from a set of base firmware's common to all AVR-DB hardware variants (emonTx4, emonTx5 and emonPi2) available in the [avrdb_firmware repository](https://github.com/openenergymonitor/avrdb_firmware/)

 - Firmwares 1, 2, 6 & 7 compiled from the `emon_DB_6CT` base firmware.